 There are also repositioning manoeuvres for horizontal canal BPPV (the 'barbecue' manoeuvre) and for anterior canal BPPV.

 These were developed as a series of home exercises to loosen and disperse inner ear debris.
-They are not as effective as Epley's manoeuvre performed by a healthcare professional.
 Tell the patient to:

 - Sit on the side of bed with their head rotated 45° to one side.

 - Quickly lie down to the opposite side until the head touches the bed (if the head is turned to the left, lie on the right side), nose up and lateral occiput resting on the bed.

 - Stay in this position for 30 seconds then sit up.